yc4g/Constitution/README.md

-### Yale Code4Good
+### Code4Good

 # Constitution
-### Last updated: 2017 October 08
+### Last updated: 2018 August 28

 ## WHO WE ARE
 Yale Code4Good is Yale's first undergraduate organizaton that harnesses students' technical skills to create positive social impact.
-We work with local nonprofits and public agencies to pinpoint their most pressing technical needs and scope viable, sustainable student projects that address them.
+We work with nonprofits and public agencies to pinpoint their most pressing technical needs and scope viable, sustainable student projects that address them.

-In addition to these tangible projects, we also want to change the way that techies think of the public sphere.
+In addition to these projects, we also want to change the way student techies think of the public sphere.
 We are working with other organizations that share our mission, both locally and across the country, to coordinate events, hackathons, and fellowships that introduce students to the extent of what is possible when you code for good.

 ## MISSION STATEMENT
 Code4Good seeks to develop technical solutions faced by the service and nonprofit communities, as well as foster enthusiasm in students to use their talents and abilities for the public good.

 ## GOALS
 1. Learn about problems faced by the nonprofit and government communities, and devise with them innovative solutions using technology.
-    * Establish working relationships with local nonprofits and public agencies
+    * Establish working relationships with nonprofits and public agencies.
-    * Determine projects of reasonable scale and support student developers in their work on each project
+    * Determine projects of reasonable scale and support student developers in their work on each project.
-    * We actively involve community groups and those with subject matter expertise in the decision-making process
+    * Actively involve community groups and those with subject matter expertise in the technical development process.
 2. Promote passion for innovation and service in the Yale community and beyond.
     * Value the lasting impact of involvement on each member of Code4Good.
     * Partner with Yale academic departments and student groups when possible, to integrate service into the growing coding culture on campus.
     * Maintain dialogue and mutual support with similar groups at other campuses.

 ## ORGANIZATIONAL VALUES & CODES OF CONDUCT
-The Yale Code4Good Community expects that Yale Code4Good activities and events:
+The Yale Code4Good community expects that:

-1. Are a safe and respectful environment for all participants and will not tolerate harassment or discrimination of any kind.
+1. All Code4Good events will be safe and respectful environments for all participants and will not tolerate harassment or discrimination of any kind.
-2. Are a place where people are free to fully express their identities.
+2. All Code4Good events will be spaces where people are free to fully express their identities.
-3. Presume the value of others.
-Everyone’s ideas, skills, and contributions have value.
-4. Don’t assume everyone has the same context, and encourage questions.
-5. Find a way for people to be productive with their skills (technical and not) and energy.
-6. Use language such as “yes/and”, not “no/but.”
-7. Encourage members and participants to listen as much as they speak.
+3. All Code4Good members will value the contributions, ideas, and skils of others and will not assume that everyone has the same context.
-8. Strive to build tools that are open and free technology that others can use freely to improve their community also.
-Activities that aim to foster public use, not for private gain, are prioritized.
+4. Code4Good members will strive to build tools that are open source as often as possible so that others can use freely to improve their own communities.
-9. Prioritize access for and input from those who are traditionally excluded from the civic process.
+5. Code4Good will prioritize access for and input from those who are traditionally excluded from the civic process.
-10. Work to ensure that all demographics present in the community are represented.
-11. Actively involve community groups and those with subject matter expertise in the decision-making process.
+6. Code4Good will include community groups and those with subject matter expertise in the development process as often as possible.
-12. Ensure that the relationships and conversations between community members, the local government staff and community partners remain respectful, participatory, and productive.
+7. Code4Good will ensure that the relationships and conversations between community members, local government staff, and community partners remain respectful, participatory, and productive.
-13. Provide an environment where people are not subjected to discrimination or harassment.
-14. We are nonpartisan and do not endorse candidates for elected office.
+8. Code4Good is nonpartisan and non-secular.
+The organization does not endorse candidates for elected office or religious leaders.
-15. We prize diversity and inclusion amongst our members, our leaders, and our stakeholders.

 ## ORGANIZATION STRUCTURE
 ### Leadership / Board